TajeshwarrSingh/Summer-Institution-Training/README.md

 Today I gained a better understanding of BASH, the Linux architecture, the Linux file system, file permissions, and practiced essential Linux commands for navigating directories and managing files.

+#Day 3

+## Objective

+To understand the fundamentals of GitHub and learn how it is used for version control, collaboration, and project management.

+## Topics Covered

+* Introduction to Git and GitHub
+* Creating a GitHub account
+* Creating and managing repositories
+* Cloning repositories
+* Git workflow:

+  * `git init`
+  * `git clone`
+  * `git status`
+  * `git add`
+  * `git commit`
+  * `git push`
+  * `git pull`
+* Branch creation and management
+* Merging branches
+* Resolving merge conflicts
+* Forking repositories
+* Creating Pull Requests (PRs)
+* Collaborating with team members
+* Using `.gitignore`
+* Basic Markdown for writing `README.md` files

+## Practical Activities

+* Created a new GitHub repository.
+* Cloned the repository to the local system.
+* Added project files and committed changes.
+* Pushed commits to the remote repository.
+* Created a new branch, made changes, and merged it into the main branch.
+* Created and reviewed a Pull Request.
+* Updated the project documentation using Markdown.

+## Learning Outcomes

+By the end of the session, I was able to:

+* Understand the purpose of version control.
+* Use Git commands for tracking and managing project changes.
+* Create and manage GitHub repositories.
+* Collaborate with others using branches and Pull Requests.
+* Maintain project documentation with Markdown.

+## Conclusion

+The GitHub training provided practical experience with version control and collaborative software development.
+It improved my understanding of managing code efficiently, tracking project history, and working effectively with team members using GitHub.